 This option is designed for students preparing for transfer to West Virginia University to complete work on Baccalaureate of Science degrees in Business.
 Students should consult with their advisor regarding requirements.

-In addition to general education outcomes, upon completion of this program, graduates will be able to:
+In addition to the overall competencies of the Business Administration program, upon completion of this program, graduates will be able to transfer into a baccalaureate program.